-Training for Abundant Living: Developing Christlikeness

-In the Christian context developing Christlikeness comes about through a process of seeking God's guidance and training, then applying one's life to God's training in the power of the Holy Spirit.
+Session 8: Aligned Training Training for Abundant Living: Developing Christlikeness In the Christian context developing Christlikeness comes about through a process of seeking God's guidance and training, then applying one's life to God's training in the power of the Holy Spirit.
 God's discipline and training mold, shape and empower you to desire, feel, think and act in accordance with His will.
 This is only possible when done in community with others empowered by the Holy Spirit.
 When the Fruit of the Spirit is manifest in one's life, Christlikeness is being formed enabling the Spirit to bear fruit.

-Fruit of the Spirit that flow through Godly Character Galatians 5:19-21

-Love - The Fullness of Life Joy - On Mission With God Peace - Grace-filled Shalom of God Patience - Grace for others Kindness - Hospitable to others Goodness - God's Power flowing through us Faithfulness - Good Stewardship Gentleness - Correcting others delicately Self-control - Temperate restraint and disciplined living.
+Fruit of the Spirit that flow through Godly Character Galatians 5:19-21 Love - The Fullness of Life Joy - On Mission With God Peace - Grace-filled Shalom of God Patience - Grace for others Kindness - Hospitable to others Goodness - God's Power flowing through us Faithfulness - Good Stewardship Gentleness - Correcting others delicately Self-control - Divine power at work which brings Glory to God.